 Measuring Social-Emotional Learning Impact

 As a student is provided the tools associated with SEL, they will have more ownership of their actions, a sense of belonging, and will intrinsically care about their education.
-A student that has had consistent exposure to SEL is able to manage stress better and reduces the chance for that child to become depressed.
+A student who has had consistent exposure to SEL is able to manage stress better, which reduces the chance for that child to become depressed.

 Why is SEL Important?

 While SEL has been more formally stood up as a program in preschools throughout all 50 states, very few states have made SEL a designated part of school curriculum at the elementary, middle, and high school levels.
-To date, only three states have a fully-designed set of standards for SEL programs with benchmarks for students at every grade level from K-12, according to the AEI/Brookings report.
-These states are Illinois, Kansas, and Pennsylvania.
+As of 2025, roughly 27–29 states have adopted K-12 SEL standards, with all 50 states having pre-K SEL standards, according to CASEL.

 Ready to Take the Next Step?

 Becoming a teacher can be a rewarding experience that helps a new generation reach new heights and their full potential.
 If you’ve considered becoming a teacher, visit our program page to learn how National University’s Sanford College of Education can help you achieve your goals.
-Learn more about our on-campus and online programs, including the Master of Arts in SEL program and the Education Specialist (EdS) in Leadership in SEL program.
-You can also hear more from our students and faculty.
+Learn more about our on-campus and online programs, including the Master of Arts in SEL program or the Education Specialist (EdS) or the Doctor of Education, in Social Emotional Learning.